Skip to content

 Track SEO work across technical, on-page, content, mobile, accessibility, performance, and analytics tasks with a structured interactive checklist.

-What SEO Checklist Does
+About SEO Checklist

 SEO Checklist is a free browser-based planning and progress tool that helps you work through search engine optimization systematically instead of relying on memory, scattered notes, or ad-hoc audits.
 It organizes SEO tasks into practical categories such as technical SEO, metadata, content optimization, links, mobile, accessibility, performance, ecommerce, and related quality checks.
 This makes it useful for website owners, in-house marketers, agencies, developers, and SEO consultants who need a repeatable workflow.
 One of the biggest SEO problems is not lack of advice.
 It is lack of structure.
 Important fixes are often known but delayed, forgotten, or handled in the wrong order.
 A checklist solves that by turning broad SEO goals into individual actions with categories and priorities.
 Instead of asking vaguely whether a site is optimized, teams can track whether specific essentials are complete.
 This tool is especially helpful during launches, migrations, and periodic audits.
 A redesign can accidentally break metadata, mobile behavior, or crawl paths.
 A content-heavy site may need recurring quality reviews.
 A growing ecommerce project may need to standardize technical hygiene across templates.
 In each case, a checklist creates a more reliable process.
 The progress-tracking interface adds practical value because SEO work is cumulative.
 Teams can complete tasks gradually, see category-level progress, and export or revisit the list later.
 That is useful for solo site owners as well as larger teams coordinating responsibilities across content, engineering, and growth functions.
 SEO success depends on many small details working together.
 This checklist helps turn that complexity into an ordered plan that is easier to execute and easier to maintain over time.